modesys/detector/README.md

 <img src="https://user-images.githubusercontent.com/55800613/79785126-58758180-8311-11ea-85c7-762804955271.png" height="600">
 </div>

-#ABSTRACT - BIOMEDICAL APPLICATION
+**ABSTRACT - BIOMEDICAL APPLICATION**

-This is a free and open source software that can be used for identification and extraction of region of interests (ROI) for any kind of application.
-However it is specifically designed to be part of a biomedical visualization pipeline for cancer detection and identification.
+This software that can be used for identification and extraction of region of interests (ROI) for any kind of application.
+However it is specifically designed to be part of a biomedical visualization pipeline for cancer detection and identification and will complement the Particle Detection System .
 This software will be used for identifying possible carcinogenic formation, categorize them and store them into a database system for quick image recognition

 <div>
 <img src="https://user-images.githubusercontent.com/55800613/79785137-5ad7db80-8311-11ea-88be-53f757ac1b47.png" height="600">